 Christopher Lindstrom is committed to his work to help transition the economy from a paradigm of extraction to one of regeneration.
 He has had an interest in and passion for the area of alternative monetary systems and local currencies since 2002.
 In 2003 he became a volunteer staff member at the Schumacher Center for a New Economics, where he organized a major international conference, called “Local Currencies in the 21st Century,” that involved roughly 300 participants from 17 countries in the discussion of a movement that was gaining recognition.
 In 2005 he helped launch a funders circle dedicated to raising awareness around money as an engineered system that can feasibly be re-engineered to introduce sustainability and social values into our economic system.
 In 2006 he co-founded BerkShares, a local currency for use in the southern Berkshires of western Massachusetts, which continues to receive international media attention and has served as a model for other communities interested in creating their own locally circulating currency.
 Lindstrom has been active in the bioenergy sector as an investor and entrepreneur.
 He is the co-founder of Catalyst Bioenergy Group, has served on the Board of Directors of the Slow Money Institute, and currently serves as a director of the David Rockefeller Fund.
 He is also the co-founder of CyclEffect, a new model of cooperative investing and business incubation that enables companies in their early stages to own a stake in a growing ecosystem of mission-aligned businesses.

-Robert Smith, Founder of ICV, is a fifth generation investment executive who has spent most of his career managing capital for some of the largest financial institutions and identifying traditional and alternative investment opportunities for family offices.
-Mr. Smith serves as advisor to the Kennedy family’s New Frontier Bio, the United Nations Capital Development Fund (UNCDF), the Permanent Secretariat of the World Summit of Nobel Peace Laureates, and the Mandela family’s Africa Rising Foundation.
-He also serves on the President’s Leadership Council of Thomas Jefferson University and Jefferson Health.
+Robert Smith, Founder of ICV, is a fifth generation investment executive who has spent most of his career managing capital for some of the largest financial institutions and identifying traditional and alternative investment and philanthropic opportunities for family offices.
+Mr. Smith serves as Advisor to the United Nations Capital Development Fund (UNCDF), which makes public and private finance work for the poor in the world’s 47 least developed countries; the Permanent Secretariat of the World Summit of Nobel Peace Laureates; and, the Mandela family’s Africa Rising Foundation.
+He serves as International Trustee of Religions for Peace International, the world’s largest and most representative multi-religious coalition advancing common action for peace, since 1970, by working to advance multi-religious consensus on positive aspects of peace as well as concrete actions to stop war, help eliminate extreme poverty and protect the earth.
+Mr. Smith also serves on the President’s Leadership Council of Thomas Jefferson University and Jefferson Health, the largest academic medical center in Philadelphia.
 Carrying on the mission of his family to provide “inspirational and tangible help for young people,” Mr. Smith serves as a member of the board of directors of the Chaeli Foundation USA, Childhood Cancer Kids, The Children’s Village, St. Clair Butterfly Foundation, and Tuesday’s Children.
-He also serves as president and a member of the board of directors of The Harmon Foundation, a private grant-making foundation established in 1922 by his great, great grandfather, William E. Harmon.
+He also serves as president and a member of the board of directors of The Harmon Foundation, a private foundation established in 1922 by his great, great grandfather, William E. Harmon.
 In 2018, Mr. Smith was recognized as one of The 100 Visionary Leaders by Real Leaders Magazine, alongside Bill Gates, Muhammad Yunus, President Juan Santos, Mikhail Gorbachev, Leonardo DiCaprio and many others who are leading us towards a better world.
-He was also inducted as a member of Evolutionary Leaders, alongside Deepak Chopra, Jack Canfield, Gary Zukav, Bruce Lipton and other leaders who feel a sense of urgency about the state of our world and are forging a movement for the conscious evolution of humanity.
+He was also inducted as a member of Evolutionary Leaders, alongside Deepak Chopra, Jack Canfield, Gary Zukav, Bruce Lipton, Gregg Braden and other leaders who feel a sense of urgency about the state of our world and are forging a movement for the conscious evolution of humanity.

 Josephine Watson is Head of Research of The Regeneration Fund. is a Freelance Researcher at The Fletcher School at Tufts University and a Tufts Environmental Studies Nancy W. Anderson Award Recipient.
 Josephine is pursuing her passion for bioregional governance strategies to usher in the era of climate change reversal, she is working as a regenerative food system reform researcher towards building a foundation for the environmentally integrated, socially inclusive agricultural system our future societies will need.
 She has conducted research, data analysis, and developed policy briefs for the Stockholm Environment Institute, the FAO, the New School and Tufts GDAE.
 The core theme of her work is fostering communication & collaboration between communities, farmers, universities & think-tanks, non-profits, state governments and international forums to foster development towards a regenerative U.S. food system – she is now focusing on state policy movements to regenerate healthy soils, and realize their multifaceted benefits to ecosystems, humans and the climate.